Executive Chairman Bill Ford has today introduced the new Mustang at a special event in Barcelona, Spain.

 Representing the fifth complete Mustang redesign, Ford is hoping the latest design is better able to compete with Chevrolet’s Camaro, which has outsold the Mustang for the first 11 months of 2013.
 Camaro currently enters December with a 4,093-unit lead in total sales.
 More importantly, Camaro has an estimated 10,000-unit lead in retail sales.
 If that lead continues through the end of the year, 2013 will be the fourth consecutive year Camaro has been the best-selling sports car in the U.S.

 Key design features of the new Mustang include a low roof height and wide stance; a steeply sloped windshield and rear glass; three-dimensional, tri-bar taillamps; and a reinterpretation of the car’s signature ‘shark-bite’ front fascia.

-The car’s interior cabin, meanwhile has an aviation-inspired ‘cockpit’ design, while the vehicle’s width and new rear suspension contribute to improved shoulder and hip room for passengers and a bootspace that can accommodate two golf bags.
+The car’s interior cabin, meanwhile, has an aviation-inspired ‘cockpit’ design, while the vehicle’s width and new rear suspension contribute to improved shoulder and hip room for passengers and a bootspace that can accommodate two golf bags.

-April 17, 2014, marks the 50th anniversary of the introduction of the original Ford Mustang.
+April 17, 2014, officially marks the 50th anniversary of the introduction of the original Ford Mustang.
 Mustang will continue to be built in America at the Flat Rock Assembly Plant.